Massive-Wiki/massive-wiki/Massive Wiki Manifesto.md

 We use Markdown because it is a lingua franca.

 ## Shared
 Wiki is best when it's shared with others.
-Sharing files lets them move around, from centalized servers to decentralized servers, and from peer to peer.
+Sharing files lets them move around, from centralized servers to decentralized servers, and from peer to peer.

 ## Versioned
 When page contention happens, version history is important to be able to do whatever manual merge is necessary.